+Special Studies in Art.
 1-3 credits, max 9.
 Prerequisite(s): Junior standing and consent of instructor.
 Courses in media exploration, special subjects and current issues.
 Offered on campus or through extension workshops.

-Museum Internship
+Museum Internship.
 1-3 credits, max 6.
 An on-site museum experience, including exhibition selection and preparation, collection cataloging and research, and museum administration.
+Graded on pass/fail basis.

-ART 4820 Graphic Design Internship
+Graphic Design Internship.
 1-6 credits, max 6.
 Prerequisite(s): 3403 or 3423 and consent of instructor.
 An on-site graphic design work experience that provides professional practice under the supervision of a design professional.

-Apprenticeship
+Apprenticeship.
 1-6 credits, max 6.
 Professional opportunity to work with artists of national and international reputation.